sdiehl/wiwinwlh/tutorial.md

 references to both itself (for recursion) and the dictionary for instance of ``Num`` typeclass over the type ``Int``.

-The type system of STG system consits of the following types.
+The type system of STG system consists of the following types.
 The size of these types depend on the size of a `void*` pointer on the architecture.

 * **StgWord** -  TODO